There are at least 6 different types of PCOS that are recognized.

 The hypothalamic component comes from the brain because the hypothalamus is the tissue responsible for triggering the menstrual cycle by stimulating the pituitary.

-Hypothalamic amenorrhea is a condition which results in DECREASED LH and FSH due to hypothalamic suppression (another portion of your brain).
+Hypothalamic amenorrhea is a condition that results in DECREASED LH and FSH due to hypothalamic suppression (another portion of your brain).

 It can look a lot like PCOS and you may even be incorrectly diagnosed with PCOS if you have this condition, but it is not the same thing as PCOS.